Wealth management

 With that in mind, here are three things every retirement saver should know about their Social Security benefits.

-Monthly benefits are based on your lifelong earnings, not your final salary
+1. Monthly benefits are based on your lifelong earnings, not your final salary

 This is an important distinction, especially for older workers who may want to try something new for their final act.
-Perhaps they’re eyeing a lower-stress “legacy track” post with their current employer or more of a do-gooder position with a not-for-profit.
+Perhaps they’re eyeing a lower-stress “legacy track” post with their current employer or more of a do-gooder position with a nonprofit.
 Either way, older workers are increasingly willing to accept lower pay in exchange for greater fulfillment and work-life balance, research shows.2 The good news: This sort of job switch probably won’t have a material impact on Social Security benefits.

-There are financial benefits to delaying Social Security claims
+2. There are financial benefits to delaying Social Security claims

 Let’s say you were born in 1960 and are now weighing three options:

-1. Retire with full Social Security benefits in three years when you turn 67 (now considered “full retirement age” for those born in 1960 or laterOpens in a new window).
+1. Retire with full Social Security benefits in three years when you turn 67

 2. Retire in three years—but don’t take Social Security until age 70, using other savings to fill the gap.